aaronsethroberson/pre-infrastructure/README.md

 <br />
 <br />

-In the Virtual Machine's Networking tab, we need to ensure that it is configured to connect to the virtual network we set up earlier.
+In the Virtual Machine's Networking tab, make sure it is set to connect to the virtual network created earlier.

 ![Image](https://github.com/user-attachments/assets/4ffaf355-8f2b-4bee-ad6a-8fe67bc64605)
 <br />
 <br />

-Next, we will create a second virtual machine to serve as the client.
-For this VM, the image should be Windows 10, not Windows Server.
+Next, we'll set up a second virtual machine to act as the client.
+This VM should use a Windows 10 image instead of Windows Server.

 ![Image](https://github.com/user-attachments/assets/4c0875f0-b90e-4bc2-a9e9-3c0dafecaaf1)